umbrella-network/phoenix-concordium/umbrella-feeds/README.md

 ```
 pub struct PriceData {
     /// This is a placeholder, that can be used for some additional data.
-    /// It is only used as marker for removed data (when data == u8::MAX) at the moment.
     pub data: u8,
     /// The heartbeat specifies the interval in seconds that the price data will be refreshed in case the price stays flat.
     pub heartbeat: u64,